cjairm/mac_conf/nvim/README.md

 git clone https://github.com/nvim-lua/kickstart.nvim.git "${XDG_CONFIG_HOME:-$HOME/.config}"/nvim

-brew install golangci-lint // Probably should be needed to be installed
+brew install golangci-lint // Probably should be needed to be installed npm install -g eslint eslint_d // to make it work with eslint
 ```

 #### Copy the content of